watem-sedem/watem-sedem/docs/output.rst

 WaTEM/SEDEM output
 ##################

-When only the WaTEM/SEDEM module (see :ref:`Only WS <simple>`) or when the CN extension is used, the following rasters and tables are written as output.
+When WaTEM/SEDEM is used (i.e. the basic model version), the following rasters and tables can be written as output.

 .. _totalsedimenttxt: